intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

                 = CHW * n + HW * c + W * h + 1 * w
 ```

-One merit of introducing **stride** is that it can express noncontiguous tensors, e.g. a slice of big tensor.
+One merit of introducing **stride** is that it can express noncontiguous tensors, e.g. a slice of a big tensor.
 For example, the 'Xs' in the following image have a stride of <n1+n2, 1>.

 ![fig-3-pytorch-strided-layout](../../images/channels_last/figure3_strided_layout.png)